What is antiphospholipid syndrome?

 Antiphospholipid syndrome occurs more commonly in young to middle-aged adults.
 However, it has also been found in a child as young as 8 months and in elderly people.

-Secondary antiphospholipid syndrome appears to be more common in females and is most likely due to the fact that systemic lupus erythematosus and other connective tissue disorders have a female predominance.
+Secondary antiphospholipid syndrome is more common in females and is most likely due to the fact that systemic lupus erythematosus and other connective tissue disorders have a female predominance.

 Younger patients with a history of deep vein thrombosis (DVT), pulmonary embolism, myocardial infarction, or cerebrovascular accidents (CVA), need to be investigated for antiphospholipid syndrome, particularly if no other risk factors are present.